Monday Morning (Fleetwood Mac song): Background

 Like "Rhiannon" and "I'm So Afraid", "Monday Morning" was intended for a second Buckingham Nicks LP, but the album never came to fruition as their label, Polydor Records, dropped the duo from their roster before they could record a follow-up.
 Buckingham said that there was originally some uncertainty surrounding the prospects of these songs given their lack of a record deal.

 "Monday Morning" was among the songs presented to the rest of Fleetwood Mac on Buckingham's 4-track tape machine during the 1975 recording sessions of Fleetwood Mac.
 While drummer Mick Fleetwood immediately took a liking to the demos, bassist John McVie was initially hesitant to venture away from the band's blues roots.
 Producer Keith Olsen convinced McVie that the band would be more successful embracing pop rock, quipping, "It’s a much faster way to the bank".
 An earlier take of the song found on the 2018 deluxe edition of Fleetwood Mac had a less prominent bassline; the bass guitar's presence was increased on the final version.

 In an interview with Nile Rodgers, Buckingham said that the song "was very reflective of the early dynamic that was later to become a hallmark of Fleetwood Mac, which was couples breaking up, the angst of having to push forward."
 He believed that the song foreshadowed some of the band's interpersonal struggles and mentioned that the lyrics related to the fluctuations of his romantic relationship with Nicks.

 The song really was just addressing the fact that maybe on Monday everything was great, but by Friday things weren’t so great.
 As can be the case with relationships in general.

 Critical reception

+Bud Scopa of Rolling Stone thought that "Monday Morning" had the most "initial appeal" of Buckingham's compositions on Fleetwood Mac's 1975 eponymous album.
+Record World characterised it as a "commercial pleaser".
+Billboard labelled "Monday Morning" as one of the "best cuts" from Fleetwood Mac in their 1975 review of the album.
+In 2018 review, the same publication called it both "buoyant" and "surging".
 Matthew Greenwald of AllMusic described the song as "a brilliant opening to a brilliant album" which he attributed to Buckingham's "strong pop instincts and craftsmanship".
-Billboard called the song both "buoyant" and "surging".
-Bud Scopa of Rolling Stone thought that "Monday Morning" had the most "initial appeal" of Buckingham's compositions on Fleetwood Mac's 1975 eponymous album.
 Paste ranked the song number 30 on its list of the 30 greatest Fleetwood Mac songs, calling it a "bold first offering from Buckingham".